ben854719/Trade-Transfer-Workflow-Optimizer/README.md

 ## Objective

-This application showcases an AI-powered portfolio analysis tool designed to deliver secure, emotionally intelligent insights across devices.
+This application showcases an AI-powered portfolio analysis tool designed to deliver secure, emotionally intelligent insights.
 Leveraging Pandas for data modeling and RS256 encryption for financial data protection, it features an avatar-driven assistant that guides users with human-like clarity.
 The graph compares actual vs. predicted close prices, enriched with sentiment overlays—“Confident,” “Cautious,” and “Surprised”—based on model accuracy.
 The AI delivers high-precision insights into asset allocation, sector exposure, and performance trends using advanced algorithms, while adapting its guidance dynamically based on user behavior and portfolio context.
 With ≥95% analysis precision, <2-second latency, 100% encryption compliance, and 80% avatar engagement.

 ## Video of the project: